 Performance evaluation of independent directors was carried out by the entire boardexcluding the independent director being evaluated.
-A meeting of the independentdirectors with Dr. Vijay Sharma as the Chairman was held on 11 February 2020 to reviewthe performance of the non-independent directors the Board as a whole and the Chairman on theparameters of effectiveness and to assess the quality quantity and timeliness of theflow of information between the Management and the Board.
+A meeting of the independentdirectors with Dr. Vijay Sharma as the Chairman was held on 11 February 2020 to reviewthe performance of the non-independent directors the Board as a whole and the Chairman onthe parameters of effectiveness and to assess the quality quantity and timeliness of theflow of information between the Management and the Board.
 The same was discussed in theboard meeting that followed the meeting of the independent directors at which theperformance of the board its committees and individual directors was also discussed.

-The board has appointed M/s.
-Chaturvedi & Partners as an internal auditors for thefinancial year 2018-19 under Section 138 of the Companies Act 2013 and they havecompleted the internal audit as per the scope defined by the Board.
+The Board has appointed M/s.
+Chaturvedi & Partners as Internal Auditors for thefinancial year 2019-20 under Section 138 of the Companies Act 2013 and they havecompleted the internal audit as per the scope defined by the Board.
 They have beenre-appointed for the financial year 2020-21 also.

 As per Section 148 of the Companies Act 2013 the Company is required to have theaudit of its cost records conducted by a Cost Accountant in practice.
-In this connectionthe board of directors of the Company has on the recommendation of the audit committeeapproved the appointment of M/s.
-K. G. Goyal & Associates as the cost auditors of theCompany for the year ending 31 March 2020.
+In this connectionthe Board of Directors of the Company has on the recommendation of the Audit Committeeapproved the appointment of M/s.
+K. G. Goyal & Associates as the Cost Auditors of theCompany for the year ending 31 March 2021.

-In accordance with the provisions of Section 148(3) of the Act read with Rule 14 of theCompanies (Audit and Auditors) Rules 2014 the remuneration payable to the cost auditorsas recommended by the audit committee and approved by the board has to be ratified by themembers of the Company.
+In accordance with the provisions of Section 148(3) of the Act read with Rule 14 of theCompanies (Audit and Auditors) Rules 2014 the remuneration payable to the cost auditorsas recommended by the Audit Committee and approved by the Board has to be ratified by themembers of the Company.
 Accordingly appropriate resolution forms part of the noticeconvening the AGM.
-The board seeks your support in approving the proposed remuneration ofRs.
-50000 plus out-ofpocket expenses and taxes payable to the Cost Auditors for thefinancial year ending 31 March 2019.
+The Board seeks your support in approving the proposed remuneration ofRs.
+75000 plus out-of-pocket expenses and taxes payable to the Cost Auditors for thefinancial year 2020-21.